benjugat/hackingnotes/_docs/web/http-request-smuggling.md

 # Burpuiste Setup for smuggling attacks

-At first we need to download `` burp extension may be we can use it.
+At first we need to download `HTTP Request Smuggler` burp extension may be we can use it.
+It has a usefull scanner.

 We should do this on every request on the repeater tab.

 1. Downgrade the protocol to HTTP/1.1.
 ![HTTP Request Smuggling](/hackingnotes/images/smuggling-downgrade.png)
 2. Disable `Update Content-Length`
 ![HTTP Request Smuggling](/hackingnotes/images/smuggling-update.png)
 3. Turn on `Non printable characters`
 ![HTTP Request Smuggling](/hackingnotes/images/smuggling-linebreak.png)

 # CL.TE